Janet Woodcock, M.D.

 Peter Stein, M.D., is the Director of CDER’s Office of New Drugs (OND).
 OND is responsible for the regulatory oversight of investigational studies during drug development and decisions regarding marketing approval for new (innovator or non-generic) drugs, including decisions related to changes to already marketed products.
 OND provides guidance to regulated industry on a wide variety of clinical, scientific, and regulatory matters.

-Edwin Echegoyen serves as the CDER Executive Officer and Acting Director of CDER's Office of Management.
+Eric Stone is Director of CDER's Office of Management.
+He also serves as the CDER Executive Officer and CDER’s Associate Director for Management.
 He leads the center’s administrative management operations, which includes more than 5,000 employees and an annual budget of more than $1 billion, comprised of a mix of congressional appropriations and multiple user fee programs.
-Under Mr. Echegoyen’s leadership, the Office of Management staff manages all aspects of: ethics management, human capital management, financial management (including budget formulation, user-fee collection, and budget execution), acquisition management, employee safety, and facilities management.
+Under Mr. Stone’s leadership, the Office of Management staff manages all aspects of: ethics management, human capital management, financial management (including budget formulation, user-fee collection, and budget execution), acquisition management, employee safety, and facilities management.

 Mary Ann Slack